siimurik/BTE/README.md

 Note that (n,3n), etc. reactions are NOT included in the current version.

 ---
-### Task 4.
+### Step 4.
 Calculate macroscopic cross sections for water solution of boric acid.

 Folder: **02.Macro.XS.421g**